circlefin/malachite/Docs/architecture/adr-001-architecture.md

 2. [Docs](../../Docs): Comprises Architectural Decision Records (ADRs) such as the present file and other documentation.
 3. [Specs](../../Specs): English and Quint specifications.

-TODO: We should consider renaming Code into something else.
-TODO: Consider using lower-case naming of the top-level folders, e.g., `specs` instead of `Specs`.
-TODO: Do we need to describe the code layout and Rust crates, or is the description of the implementation below enough?

 ### Overview of the Tendermint Consensus Implementation

 The consensus implementation consists of the following components: